triggermesh/docs/docs/guides/creatingasplitter.md

 An event `Splitter` is part of the TriggerMesh routing solution.
 It has the simple purpose of splitting JSON arrays into multiple [CloudEvents](https://cloudevents.io/) for further processing.

-!!!
-Info "Prerequisites"
+!!! tip
-    You need a working TriggerMesh platform installation.
-See the [installation steps](installation.md).
     You can verify that the API is available with the following command:

     ```console
     $ kubectl get crd splitters.routing.triggermesh.io
     NAME                               CREATED AT
     splitters.routing.triggermesh.io   2021-10-06T09:01:38Z
+    ```

+    You can also explore the API specification with:
+    ```console
+    $ kubectl explain splitter
     ```

 ![](../assets/images/splitter.png)